neon-mmd/websurfx/README.md

 # System Requirements 📊

-At present, we only support all x86_64 architectures system but will love to have contributions to extend to other architectures as well.
+At present, we only support x86_64 architecture systems but will love to have contributions to extend to other architectures as well.

 **[⬆️ Back to Top](#websurfx)**